thehivecorporation/raccoon/README.md

 * **An Infrastructure**: An infrastructure is a list of clusters and a cluster is a list of hosts.
 * **A Task list**: A task is a group of commands to achieve some task.
 You can have tasks of only one command (for example, 'apt-get install htop' if you just want to install `htop`) or a tasks composed of many commands (like a list of installation commands to take some host to a desired state).
+* **A Relations list**: Relation lists are optional but you can use them if you want to have "clean" infrastructure and task list files without relations between them.
+In a relation file, you connect an infrastructure with the tasks you want to execute on it.

-It's quite easy, you just need to define your infrastructure and the tasks you want to execute in every cluster, then you launch the application.
+You just need to define your infrastructure and the tasks you want to execute in every cluster inside the infrastructure, then you launch the application.

 ## What's an Infrastructure:
 An infrastructure definition looks like the following: